microsoft/winget-cli/doc/windows-package-manager-v1-roadmap.md

 ## Overview

 This document outlines our aspirational roadmap to delivering Windows Package Manager v1.0 by Spring 2021.
-We anticpate substantial feedback from the community, and as such, this plan is subject to change.
+We anticipate substantial feedback from the community, and as such, this plan is subject to change.

 ## Milestones